 * (by capturing hot air that normally gets vented or escapes through various openings)

 # 3 Onstream Increase.
 A. Equipment that is idling, low-firing, or frequently starting / stopping is using energy without producing anything; B. BTU/pound of product ---> infinity (poor efficiency); C. Improve maintenance and operations to reduce downtime.
 This will have major impact on energy efficiency.
 And production.
+Common sense, but most managers give short shrift (inadequate cash flow analysis) to good maintenance and planning.

 # 4 Reduce MVR Backpressure.
 A. Makeup steam is injected after the mechanical vapor compression steam compressor.
 B. This causes elevated pressure on the discharge, which moves the steam flow down on the performance curve, which reduces evaporation rate.
 C. Solution -- Reduce Makeup Steam by: 1.
 Superinsulating the vessels and piping to reduce heat loss; 2.
 Preheat the feed liquor to match the body temperature; 3.
 Rigorously monitor and control steam non-condensibles venting.
 Not only will makeup steam flow go down, but production will go up.